 What level is the course and do I need any particular skills?

-You need to have a relatively secure technique and be vocally confident enough to try new techniques/vocal exercises in front of other class members.
+You need to have a relatively secure technique and be vocally confident enough to try new techniques/vocal exercises and songs in front of other class members.
 You do not need to sight-read music, but you must be able to independently learn new repertoire on a regular basis, and be confident singing in front of the class therefore a general understanding of musical notation is required.
-You need to be able to follow written and verbal instructions in English and engage in class discussions.
-If you are new to City Lit singing classes, please take a moment to read our blog: Choosing a singing class at City lit which lists our full sequence of singing classes.
+To be able to follow written and verbal instructions in English and engage in class discussions.

 How will I be taught, and will there be any work outside the class?